alexvmt/TeraiNet/README.md

 - ML and open data/tools can help reduce the amount of manual labor when sifting through large amounts of camera trap images, looking for the needle in the haystack
-- goal: train a species classifier for Nepal (focussing on tigers) and make it available through [EcoAssist](https://addaxdatascience.com/ecoassist/)
+- goal: train a species classifier for Nepal (focussing on tigers) and make it available through [AddaxAI](https://addaxdatascience.com/addaxai/) (formerly known as EcoAssist)

 ## Data